-44The way OnPath Energy developed Kype Muir Wind Farm, working closely with the local community in line with its development with care approach, is a perfect example of how onshore wind farms should be built.
+The way OnPath Energy developed Kype Muir Wind Farm, working closely with the local community in line with its development ethos, is a perfect example of how onshore wind farms should be built.
 Michael Matheson MSP

 ABOVE: Michael Matheson MSP visited our Kype Muir Wind Farm to launch the Scottish Government's consultation on onshore wind policy in November 2021 grow to a new level.